Ilshat-Akhmetov/PathFinderVisualization/README.md

 In this program one can set sell values as non-negative floats/ints or bc.
 Here bc stands for blocked cell.
 It means that a path cannot go through a bc cell.

-Current implementation supports four ways to find the shortedst path: dfs, bfs, dijkstra and A-star and can work properly with any grid with size up to 15x15 cells.
+Current implementation supports four ways to find the shortest path: dfs, bfs, dijkstra and A-star and can work properly with any grid with size up to 15x15 cells.

 In the future I have plans to modify the current implementation, adding possibility to load